mthcht/awesome-lists/Lists/critical_users_list.md

-This list would contain a list of individuals who have elevated importance in your organization.
+This would include a list of individuals who have elevated importance in your organization.

 This could be due to their position, the sensitive information they handle, or their access to critical systems.